Saving Private Kouta

 On a couple of occasions clouds move by as the wind blows people’s hair about.
 However, other items impinging on the sky, such as the tops of lamp posts, slide sideways along with the clouds.
 Oddly, although in a literal sense it is incorrect, this strange effect arguably magnifies the drama of those moments.

-—Quoted from Gustav Klimt, Art Nouveau Visionary by Eva di Stefano, Sterling, New York and London, 2008.
+— Eva di Stefano, Gustav Klimt, Art Nouveau Visionary, Sterling, New York and London, 2008

 The theme song at the end of every episode (except the last) is Be Your Girl, sung by Chieko Kawabe.
 Its lyrics tell one of the sub-plots of the story (if you understand Japanese, of course) from the point of view of Lucy.
 In so doing, those lyrics provide insight into the reason for Lucy’s final act.
 However, its melody might be an upbeat counterbalance to Lilium, but it does not really work, at least for me.

 Despite its faults, which would impact heavily on a lesser production, this anime is so emotive and spectacular it renders such ordinary considerations insignificant.
 I would guess this effect results from the combination of a strong story, the extraordinary musical accompaniment, and facial expressions that change so quickly and subtly that few (if any) real actors could replicate them—particularly those of the young Lucy.
 The beautifully rendered setting of Kamakura in the cherry blossom season seems to contribute to the ambience too.

 I needed to watch the series several times over for it to make sense.
 (I was never any good at following a story with flashbacks and other references.)
 I thought I found a fault.
 See my plot spoiler: Lucy Hums Lilium.

 Together with Chobits, it is about the best visual story, whether motion picture or animation, I have ever seen.